To open the Export Settings dialog, select Export Settings from the Context menu of the asset, or select Edit > Export Settings.

 Bitrate Mode or Bitrate Encoding

-Specifies whether the codec produces a constant bitrate (CBR) or variable bitrate (VBR) in the exported file:
+Specifies the type of variable bit the codec produces in the exported file:

 When comparing CBR and VBR files of the same content and file size, you can make the following generalizations: A CBR file may play back more reliably over a wider range of systems, because a fixed data rate is less demanding on a media player and computer processor.
 However, a VBR file tends to have a higher image quality, because VBR tailors the amount of compression to the image content.